 Visual Media Workshop

-The Visual Media Workshop is a humanities lab focused on the investigation of material and visual culture—whether historical or contemporary—in an environment that encourages technological experimentation.
-This unique pedagogical workspace facilitates collaborative undergraduate, graduate, and faculty research, and is a forum for exploring real-world challenges in a digital milieu.
+The Visual Media Workshop is a collaborative work space where we research historical and contemporary visual culture in an environment that encourages technological experimentation.
+Its vibrant community includes undergraduate, graduate, and faculty researchers, and it is home to a forum for exploring interpretive, humanities-centered challenges in a digital milieu.

-The work we do in the VMW is designed to be as self-reflexive as possible, using agile and iterative approaches to our humanities research in order to refine questions and respond productively to new findings and realizations.
-We also take the time to think about our tools, and to reveal the cultural and historical dimensions of the digital information practices we use on a daily basis.
+The work we do in the VMW is designed to be as self-reflexive as possible, emphasizing iterative approaches to our research—always taking the time it needs to refine questions and respond productively to new findings and realizations.
+We also spend significant energy thinking about how our tools work both for and against us, and about the cultural and historical dimensions of the digital information practices we use on a daily basis.
 As a constantly-evolving laboratory, the VMW continues to challenge notions of isolated scholarship, and strives to mobilize a community of researchers committed to addressing pervasive conceptual concerns in the humanities.

-We currently have three, large, lab-based research projects underway.
-They are each managed collaboratively, with graduate students from both the Dietrich School of Arts and Sciences and the School of Computing and Information taking the lead.
+The VMW maintains multiple lab-based research projects that change over the years as older ideas find conclusions and new ideas arise.
+They are each managed collaboratively, with graduate students from both the Dietrich School of Arts and Sciences and the School of Computing and Information often taking the lead.

 If you would like to learn more about the work of the VMW, or if you would like to see how you might become involved, please feel free to contact the Director, Alison Langmead, at adlangmead@pitt.edu.